 With the plot of “Unbelievable” involving commentary on rape culture do you think mainstream media is beginning to heavily integrate social issues?

 I am so happy to be a part of a project that is talking about the reality of victims and corrupt systems.
-Based on a 2015 Propublica ‘An Unbelievable Story of a Rape‘ article- because it’s such a parallel story of how victims suffer and how law enforcement handles that on their journey to justice.
-When this part came up, no matter how small I wanted to contribute in some way, it was a story I wanted to help tell.
+Based on a 2015 Propublica, ‘An Unbelievable Story of a Rape,‘ it’s such a parallel story of how victims suffer and how law enforcement handles them on their journey to justice.
+When this part came up, no matter how small, I wanted to contribute in some way, it was a story I wanted to help tell.

 When does “Unbelievable” come out on Netflix?

 Tentatively this year on Netflix.
-Public outcry is powerful, the laws should change.
+Public outcry is powerful, and the laws should change.

 Do you have any new or upcoming projects?

 I’ve been going through a lot of ebbs and flows, deciding to create while I’m auditioning, writing my own projects.
-Creating from my perspective and my real South Asian American narrative.
+I want to start creating from my perspective and my real South Asian-American narrative.

 [Read Related: Nazanin Boniadi On ‘Hotel Mumbai,’ Middle-Eastern Representation & the Global Effect of #MeToo]

 What is your advice to those eager to break into the acting industry?